 WebARX is a cyber security firm focused on providing digital agencies with Website firewall, uptime monitoring and domain reputation checks for their entire web portfolio.
 In this interview, CEO Oliver Sild lays out the problem with automated website hacking, and overviews what the WebARX solution is all about.
 Share

-WebARX is a cyber security company founded in 2016.
+WebARX is a cybersecurity company founded in 2016.
 Years ago we were running a digital agency focused on security-oriented web development.
-At some point we realized that offering security only to our own customers isn’t really solving the world-wide problem.
-We decided to build a tool which other digital agencies and freelancers could use to secure their whole client portfolio.
+At some point, we realized that offering security only to our own customers isn’t really solving the worldwide problem.
+We decided to build a tool that other digital agencies and freelancers could use to secure their whole client portfolio.

 Today, WebARX is open for free sign-ups.